 - 1 pound boneless skinless chicken thighs or breast cut into bite size pieces

-- 3 tablespoons whipped egg whites
+- 3 tablespoons whipped egg whites or 1 egg

 - 1 tablespoon water